MetOffice/jules/doc/source/namelists/jules_vegetation.nml.rst

    :type: real
    :default: 5.241e-4

-   Power in sigmodial function used to get competition coefficients.
+   Power in sigmoidal function used to get competition coefficients.

    See Hadley Centre Technical Note 24, Eq.3.